giacomoManto/ImmichEmbeddedFrame/README.md

 2. Add threading to [daemon/main.py](daemon/main.py) to more effectively handle both display and image fetching/processing.
 3. Add socket listening to send commands while running in background.
 4. Improve customizability of photo order/display
+5. Make log output to file (if specified) when not running in background.
+5. Handle changing image_processing modes (e.g. rotate=True, "maintain"...) on the fly.
 5. (Maybe) Add Clock

 ## Current Hardware